rust-lang/book/src/ch07-01-mod-and-the-filesystem.md

 this is because we still want `server` to be a sub-module of `network`.

 Now run `cargo build` again.
 Success!
 We have one more module to extract:
 `server`.
-Because it's a sub-module—that is, a module within a module—our current tactic of extracting a module into a file named after that module won't work.
-We're going to try anyway so that we can see the error.
-First change *src/network.rs* to have `mod server;` instead of the `server` module's
+Because it’s a sub-module—that is, a module within a module—our current tactic of extracting a module into a file named after that module won’t work.
+We’re going to try anyway so that we can see the error.
+First change *src/network.rs* to have `mod server;` instead of the `server` module’s
 contents:

 Filename: src/network.rs